lydell/elm-safe-virtual-dom/README.md

 2. The [elm-janitor](https://github.com/elm-janitor/) project might merge the [pull requests](#the-pull-requests) I’ve made to the upstream Elm packages.
 If that happens, you can use their [apply-patches](https://github.com/elm-janitor/apply-patches) script to install (not just my forks, but fixes to other `elm/*` packages as well).
 Or whatever other way there is to install elm-janitor fixes.

+Finally, there are two ways for those who like living on the edge:

+1. The [Zokka](https://github.com/Zokka-Dev/zokka-compiler) fork of the Elm compiler supports overriding dependencies.

+2. [elm-sideload](https://github.com/jmpavlick/elm-sideload) is a CLI tool for sideloading/overriding Elm packages from your elm.json.

 #### How to modify installed Elm packages

 This section explains how to modify installed Elm packages.
 Both [replace-kernel-packages.mjs](#replace-kernel-packagesmjs) and [lydell.bash](#lydellbash) use this technique.
 You can skip this section if you’re not particularly interested, but it might be easier to use those scripts if you read this.